 The soil for tomatoes needs to be slightly acidic, well-drained, rich, and loamy.
 Do a soil test to determine the nutrient level in your soil and its pH.
 If your garden soil is heavy and has poor drainage, you are better off growing tomatoes in raised beds or containers.

 Tomatoes must be watered deeply and regularly.
 At no time should you let the soil dry out.
-During the time of fruit development, keeping the soil moist helps preventing blossom end rot.
+During the time of fruit development, keeping the soil moist helps to prevent blossom end rot.
 Overwatering, on the other hand, will cause the cherry tomatoes to split.
 Drip irrigation is best, as overhead watering can lead to the spread of tomato diseases, such as blight.

 Temperature and Humidity

 Tomatoes are highly cold-sensitive.
-Wait until there is no more danger of a late spring frost and the soil temperature has reached at least have 60 degrees F before planting your tomatoes.
+Wait until there is no more danger of a late spring frost and the soil temperature has reached at least have 60 degrees Fahrenheit before planting your tomatoes.
 And make sure to harden off seedlings started indoors by gradually exposing them to outdoor conditions before planting them in the garden.